Mercedes-Benz partners with Factorial to develop solid-state batteries

 On September 10th, Mercedes-Benz and Factorial announced a partnership to develop solid-state batteries with an energy density figure of 450 Wh/kg, increasing vehicle range by a claimed 80%.

-Although semi- solid-state cells will be commercialised sooner, they are not considered a long-term solution to the problem.
-Many OEMs and cell producers remain focused on developing solid-state cells to try and stay ahead of the competition and to differentiate in the upper section of the industry.
-This is a strategy that has been attempted by many in the West to keep pace with developments in China and to become world leaders when the technology reaches technological maturity.
+Although semi-solid-state cells will be commercialised sooner, they are not considered a long-term solution to the problem.
+Many OEMs and cell producers remain focused on developing solid-state cells to try and stay ahead of the competition and differentiate in the industry's upper section.
+This strategy is being attempted by many in the West in an effort to keep pace with developments in China and become world leaders when the technology reaches technological maturity.

 Top